denissudak/max-flow/README.md

 ![Network 2](images/network2.png)

-By the time the algorithm terminates the original network gets transformed into residual graph.
+By the time the algorithm terminates the original network gets transformed into [residual graph](https://en.wikipedia.org/wiki/Flow_network#Residuals).
 For the second example the residual graph would look like this:

 ![Network 2 residual graph](images/network2-residual-graph.png)

-Comparing it to the original network can be used for recover the actual flow.
+Comparison to the original network can be used for recover the actual flow.
 Here's how the flow would look like for our example:

 ![Network 2 max flow](images/network2-max-flow.png)